masum184e/roadmap/running/nodejs.md

 - Handling CORS for React-Express communication
 - Proxying requests from React to Node.js in development
 - Building and serving React frontend with Express

-## Tools and Libraries to Explore
-- `dotenv` for environment variables
-- `nodemon` for development automation
-- `axios` or `node-fetch` for HTTP requests
-- `jsonwebtoken` for JWT-based authentication
-- `bcrypt` for password hashing
-- `socket.io` for real-time communication
-- `express` for web frameworks
-- `mongoose` for MongoDB integration
-- `dotenv` for environment variables
-- `helmet` for security